Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 ![image](screenshots/jsonfile.png)

-The graphic above shows you how each Step is tied to a single Touchpoint, or to a few Touchpoints.
+The graphic above shows you how each Stage of a Pathpoint, is linked to one or more Steps, which in turn can then be tied to a single Touchpoint, or to a few Touchpoints.

 ## Uploading a New JSON Config File